gnahum12345/ToDoApplication/README.md

 The following **optional** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

 The following **additional** features are implemented:

+* [x] User can't add an empty task.
+* [ ] User has the background change green when a task is completed
+* [ ] User can edit a description from Main Activity
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Animation from one view to another.

 ## Video Walkthrough